Abstraction, Up-to Techniques and Games for Systems of Fixpoint Equations: Up-To Techniques

-Reasoning as above, one can see that compatibility $u_\sim \circ f \sqsubseteq f \circ u_\sim$ holds for the full $\mu$-calculus with propositional variables interpreted as atoms.
+Similarly, we can define up-to bisimilarity via the up-to function $u_\sim(X) = \{s \in \mathbb{S}\,\mid\, \exists s' \in X.\ s \sim s' \}$.
+As above, one can see that compatibility $u_\sim \circ f \sqsubseteq f \circ u_\sim$ holds for the full $\mu$-calculus with propositional variables interpreted as atoms.
 For instance, consider the formula $\varphi$ in Example~\ref{ex:mu} and the transition system in Fig.~\ref{fi:running-ts}.
-Using the up-to function $u_{\sim}$ corresponds to working in the bisimilarity quotient Fig.~\ref{fi:running-ts-bis}.
-Note, however, that when using a local algorithm (see \S\full{\ref{sec:up-to-algorithm}}\short{\ref{ss:algorithmic-view})} the quotient does not need to be actually computed.
-Rather, only the bisimilarity over the states explored by the searching procedure is possibly exploited.
+Using the up-to function $u_{\sim}$ corresponds to working in the bisimilarity quotient in Fig.~\ref{fi:running-ts-bis}.
+Note, however, that when using a local algorithm (see \S\ref{ss:algorithmic-view}) the quotient does not need to be actually computed.
+Rather, only the bisimilarity over the states explored by the searching procedure is possibly exploited. \end{example}